rcsb/strucmotif-search/README.md

 - modified residues
 - support for computed structure models, like from AlphaFold

-## Getting started with a dependency
+## Getting Started with a Dependency
 strucmotif-search is distributed by maven and supports Java 11+.
 To get started, append your `pom.xml` by:
 ```xml
 <dependency>